MariaUsova/service-poller/README.md

 # Notes

-Was developed and tested in MacOS Catalina, using Java 11, Gradle 6.x, IntelliJ Idea 2019.3 and latest Chrome Browser.
+Project was developed and tested in MacOS Catalina, using Java 11, Gradle 6.x, IntelliJ Idea 2019.3 and latest Chrome Browser.
-To run gradle command I needed to change `build.gradle` script a bit.
+To run gradle command `build.gradle` script was modified because of different version.
 Before first run it is important to run `DBMigration.main()` in order to create database structure.